carpentries-incubator/better-research-software/episodes/04-code-readability.md

 ### autoDocstring: VS Code Python Docstring Generator

-While we can write docstrings manually, [VS Code extension autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) can help create the scaffolding for docstrings and speed up the process immensely.
+While we can write docstrings manually, [VS Code extension autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) and other similar tools can help create the scaffolding for docstrings and speed up the process immensely.
 We highly recommend installing it for Python development.

 :::